confluentinc/confluent-kafka-dotnet/README.md

 ## Usage

+For a step-by-step guide and code samples, see [Getting Started with Apache Kafka and .NET](https://developer.confluent.io/get-started/dotnet/) on [Confluent Developer](https://developer.confluent.io/).

-Take a look in the [examples](examples) directory for example usage.
-The [integration tests](test/Confluent.Kafka.IntegrationTests/Tests) also serve as good examples.
+Take a look in the [examples](examples) directory and at the [integration tests](test/Confluent.Kafka.IntegrationTests/Tests) for further examples.

 For an overview of configuration properties, refer to the [librdkafka documentation](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).